-Hail can occur at the most unexpected times of the year and it can be extremely damaging to your car.
-One five-minute hail storm can easily lead to thousands of dollars in repair work leaving you feeling frustrated and almost helpless as desperately try to prepare your car for the next one.
+Hail can occur at the most unexpected times of the year, and it can be extremely damaging to your car.
+One five-minute hail storm can easily lead to thousands of dollars in repair work, leaving you feeling frustrated and almost helpless as you desperately try to prepare your car for the next one.
 In case you need some ideas, here are some of the most popular ways to protect your car from hail damage.

 Check your local weather